nickelkr/nexus-checker/README.md

 ### OSX and Chrome
 If you are on OSX and have Chrome installed it will open the purchase page for the phone version it was monitoring.
-This is very basic and if you're one OSX but dont' have Chrome installed it will return an error and die.
+This is very basic and if you're on OSX but don't have Chrome installed it will return an error and die.

 ### Notes
 Originally, the nexus-checker would issue a http.Head() request and utilize the